timmyventura/PyCo/readme.md

 **Disclaimer:**

 ` On most devices if you want to gather info like running-config, mac-table, arps and etc. you need to have a user with privilege level 15.
-Script doesn't quarantee correct work with privilege level less then 15.
+Script doesn't guarantee correct work with privilege level less then 15.
 I shall have tried to implement this functionality by the next release.
 Thanks for understanding.`

 Let's discuss about the structure of configuration file in detail: